Foorack/tftpd-read-only-docker/README.md

-# tftpd-tx-only
+# tftpd-read-only-docker

-`tftpd-tx-only` is a TFTP transmit-only server implemenation using no dynamic ports, in order to work in Docker Swarm.
+`tftpd-read-only-docker` is a TFTP transmit-only server implemenation using no dynamic ports, in order to work in Docker Swarm.